Power-ups

 Giphy Gif Picker: Add animated images to comments

-As with all power-ups, you first need to enable the add-on in board settings.
-Then, open your task comments, and click the black icon to open a Giphy image search.
+As with all power-ups, you need to enable the add-on in board settings.
+Then, open your task comments, and click the round black icon to open a Giphy image search.

 Type in what you’re looking for, and click on the chosen image.
-That will add the image’s information to the comment editing window.
+The selected image information will be added to the comment editing window.
 Feel free to add text, emoticons, or attachments and post the comment.

 Time In Stage: Display the time spent in each column

-If you’d like to track the amount of time each task spends in each process stage, to get valuable insights into the regularity and flow of your process, then please enable the Time In Stage power-up.
+If you’re looking to track the time a task spends in each process stage to get valuable insights into the regularity and flow of your process, the Time In Stage power-up is for you!

-The colorful horizontal Time In Stage bar provides a clear and concise overview of how much time a card has sat in each of your board’s columns.
+The open task view will now include a colorful horizontal Time In Stage bar as a concise overview of how much time the card has sat in each of your board’s columns.

-The colors across the bar will always align with respect to the applied lane type, rather than to specific columns.
-Columns can be set to use a Backlog, Waiting, In Progress or Done lane type.
+Note, that the bar colors are aligned with respect to the applied lane type, rather than to specific columns.
+On the board’s Settings → Board Editor page you can set your columns to use a Backlog, Waiting, In Progress or Done lane type.

-To find out how long the task has spent in each specific column, just hover the mouse pointer over the bar, to see a detailed list of time spent in a given stage.
+To view the time the task has spent in each column, just hover over the bar—a detailed list of times will show.

 Column Highlight: Add color bars to work stages

-Looking to improve the readability and usability of your board?
-The Column Highlight power-up will let you underline your board’s columns with colorful strips, making it easier than ever to identify specific process stages.
+The Column Highlight power-up lets you underline the board’s columns with colorful strips, making it easier to identify specific process stages.

-Go ahead and improve the visual appeal of your board, while at the same time speeding up the identification of specific process stages!
+Go ahead and improve the visual appeal of your board, speeding up the identification of specific process stages at the same time!

 Work Timer: Schedule focus sessions and breaks

-Need to take a break earlier than planned?
-No problem - simply use the arrow next to the Pause button to select a long or short break and start right away:
+Need a break sooner than planned?
+No problem!
+Just click the arrow next to the Pause button to choose a short or long break and step away when you want to.

-If you’re using the Kanban Tool Enterprise plan with Time Tracking & Reporting, activating and pausing the work timer can optionally synchronize with your tasks’ Time Trackers.
-So that you’d only need to stop work in one place - either in Work Timer or in My Work.
+If you’re enjoying the Kanban Tool Enterprise plan with time tracking & reporting, the Work Timer can sync effortlessly with your tasks’ time trackers, so you can start and pause work in one place—either in Work Timer or My Work.

-To edit the Work Timer settings, click on the blue timer in the middle, or the hamburger settings icon in the top-right corner of the clock.
+Adjusting your settings is simple—just click the blue timer in the center, or the settings/hamburger icon in the top-right corner.

 Zapier: Connect Kanban Tool to other services